Drafting, filing and defending a patent

 Defending your rights:

 - Filing and monitoring of opposition and appeal proceedings

 - Lawsuits for infringement, unfair competition and others, in partnership with lawyers specialized in this field.

 Adding value to your rights:

-- Competitive or other intelligence
+- Competitive intelligence or others

 - Negotiation and drafting of contracts (transfer, licence, coexistence agreement and others)

-- Patent portfolio audit
+- Patent portfolio auditing

 - Financial valuation study

-- Advice concerning rights management
+- Advice concerning IP right management